Developed by Thales Group CERT.

 Populate your database with hundred of banned words and RSS sources related to Cyber Security.

-Use populate_db script:
+Use populate_db

-docker-compose run watcher bash
+docker compose run watcher bash

 python manage.py populate_db